daveRendon/azd-multiagent-system-maf/demoguide/demoguide.md

 Narration points:

-- `azd up` orchestrates the Bicep modules under `infra/` to create everything end-to-end: Azure Container Apps environment, container app, container registry, Azure AI Foundry project, GPT-4o deployment, managed identities, and diagnostics resources.
+- `azd up` orchestrates the Bicep modules under `infra/` to create everything end-to-end: Azure Container Apps environment, container app, container registry, Microsoft Foundry project, GPT-4o deployment, managed identities, and diagnostics resources.
 - Highlight the `infra/modules/foundry.bicep` module when explaining how the GPT-4o deployment is created automatically with capacity 2 (modifiable via `modelSkuCapacity`).
 - Call out that the command publishes the FastAPI container with environment variables injected from the deployment outputs.
 - Show `azd-multiagent-resource-group.png` to display the provisioned resource group and the resources inside it.